Abdul Hamid Kishk: Greater jihad

 According to Kishk, the greater jihad is a continuous struggle aimed at subduing one’s baser nature and attuning oneself to Allah’s moral standards.
 It is the basis for personal moral development, creating pious and philanthropic activism, promoting justice and prosperity in society, while combating ignorance, injustice and oppression.
 As a result of this greater jihad, says Kishk, Islam "heals those societies which follows its guidance and are built on consciences which have been awakened and hearts which have been illuminated by the light of belief."

 Naguib Mahfouz

 Kishk wrote "Our Response to Children of the Alley", attacking the controversial novel of Egyptian author Naguib Mahfouz for "violating Muslim sacred belief" and "supplanting monotheism with communism and scientific materialism".

-Mahfouz had won the 1988 Nobel Prize for Literature, (the only Arab ever to be awarded that Prize) but was widely reviled by many revivalist preachers (such as Omar Abdul-Rahman), for one of his "best known works", (Children of Gebelawi).
+Mahfouz had won the 1988 Nobel Prize for Literature, (the only Arab ever to be awarded that Prize) but was widely reviled by many revivalist preachers (such as Omar Abdel-Rahman), for one of his "best known works", (Children of Gebelawi).